closb/datascience-test-examples/README.md

 Lastly, I make no claims to the ownership of any of these questions or solutions.
 I went with what was the easiest for me to understand and implement.
 I have done my best to cite the source with both the question and the solution.

 If you feel that I may have violated any of your intellectual property rights, just hit me up and I will gladly remove it.
 No harm no foul.

 As an open source advocate, I am ardent in my belief that we must use the information age for good, instead of feverishly and incessecantly trying to elevate our status quo.

 Carpe Diem!

+## This is a work in progress

+The examples are not exhaustive, and are not complete in some cases.
+I will be adding more as I find them.
+More importantly it is imperative that we understand our roles as "developers" makes it clear that we must continue to "develop" our skills and knowledge.

+That said, I have yet to meet an expert in any field that will tell you that they have stopped learning new things.
+For mastery is a journey, never a destination.